 Here at Simone Homes, we do things a little differently.
-We sat down with General Manager, Daniel Simone to chat about some of the most commonly asked questions we get from our clients about our processes, home building and why we do things the way we do.
+We sat down with the Sales Manager, Daniel Simone to chat about some of the most commonly asked questions we get from our clients about our processes, home building and why we do things the way we do.

 Let’s get one thing straight.
 A fixed price only 'fixes' those items already included in your tender.
 What's not included is the 'unexpected'.
 For instance, your builder discovers a rock shelf, one metre below the surface.
 It needs to be jack hammered (or excavated somehow).
 That'll cost extra and your builder has every right to pass these costs on to you.
 We take a closer look at what this all means in the brochure.

 Residential Fixed Price Building Contracts:

 These generally make allowances for some variations to construction (such as removing rock) and the contract price is adjusted accordingly.
 Their purpose is twofold:

 - Protect the builder from unexpected costs